 #10.
 Falguni Nayar (Nykaa)

-Falguni Nayar, a former investment banker, founded Nykaa in 2012, transforming India’s beauty and lifestyle industry.
-The platform offers a wide range of beauty, wellness, and fashion products.
-Nykaa went public in 2021, making Nayar one of India’s wealthiest self-made women.
-As of 2024, Nykaa is valued at INR 56,600 crore, with a 30% increase.
-Based in Mumbai, Nykaa continues to expand, introducing new brands and services tailored for Indian consumers.
+Falguni Nayar, a former investment banker, founded Nykaa in 2012 and transformed the Indian beauty and lifestyle industry.
+The platform offers a wide range of beauty, wellness and fashion products.
+Nykaa went public in 2021 and Falguni Nayar is one of India’s richest self-made women.
+As of 2024, Nykaa is worth INR 56,600 crore with a 30% growth.
+Based in Mumbai, Nykaa is expanding and introducing new brands and services for Indian consumers.

 Conclusion

-India’s top entrepreneurs have shaped the country’s economic landscape, demonstrating resilience and innovation.
-Their journeys highlight the power of vision, perseverance, and strategic execution.
-As India’s startup ecosystem continues to flourish, these self-made entrepreneurs serve as inspiration for the next generation of entrepreneurs.
-Their contributions have not only transformed industries but also generated employment and driven technological advancements.
-The evolving business environment in India continues to provide new opportunities for aspiring entrepreneurs to follow in their footsteps and make an impact on a global scale.
+India’s top entrepreneurs have rewritten the economic map of the country.
+Their stories show us the power of vision, grit and execution.
+As India’s startup ecosystem grows, these self made entrepreneurs are the role models for the next generation of entrepreneurs.
+They have not only changed industries but also created jobs and driven technology.
+The changing business landscape in India offers new opportunities for aspiring entrepreneurs to follow in their footsteps and go global.